Ho Chi Minh: Viet Minh movement

 In April 1945, he met with the OSS agent Archimedes Patti and offered to provide intelligence, asking only for "a line of communication" between his Viet Minh and the Allies.
 The OSS agreed to this and later sent a military team of OSS members to train his men and Hồ Chí Minh himself was treated for malaria and dysentery by an OSS doctor.

 Following the August Revolution organized by the Việt Minh, Hồ Chí Minh became Chairman of the Provisional Government (Premier of the Democratic Republic of Vietnam) and issued a Proclamation of Independence of the Democratic Republic of Vietnam.
 Although he convinced former Emperor Bảo Đại to abdicate, his government was not recognized by any country.
 He repeatedly petitioned President Harry S. Truman for support for Vietnamese independence, citing the Atlantic Charter, but Truman never responded.

 In 1946, future Israeli Prime Minister David Ben-Gurion and Hồ Chí Minh became acquainted when they stayed at the same hotel in Paris.
-He offered Ben-Gurion a Jewish home-in-exile in Vietnam, which Ben-Gurion declined.
+He suggested Ben-Gurion establish his Jewish state in Vietnam, which Ben-Gurion declined.